 - Research Program

 - Cell and Molecular Biology

 Melissa Gilbert-Ross, PhD, is an Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 She joined the faculty in 2012.
-Dr. Gilbert-Ross is Director of the Cancer Animal Models Shared Resource, which assists Winship Cancer Institute members in the development, characterization and analysis of animal models for cancer research.
+Dr. Gilbert-Ross is scientific director of the Cancer Animal Models Shared Resource, which assists Winship Cancer Institute members in the development, characterization and analysis of animal models for cancer research.
 She is also a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

 Melissa Gilbert-Ross earned her bachelor's degree in Genetics from The University of Georgia in Athens, and her PhD in Genetics from Stony Brook University in New York.
 She then went on to complete a productive postdoctoral fellowship in the Department of Cell Biology at the Emory University School of Medicine.